blacklabelops-legacy/atlassian/README.md

 In order to obtain free SSL certificates for your Atlassian instances use my letsencrypt Docker image.

-Requirements: Your host must be reachable under the respective domain name.
-E.g. www.myatlassianhost.com.
-Then run the image on the host and the certificates will be saved inside a docker volume.

 The creation of SSL certificates is dependent on your stack.
 See the documentation of each stack.

 Further documentation: [Documentation](https://github.com/blacklabelops/atlassian/tree/master/Letsencrypt)